-Rear Admiral Aquilino is a native of Huntington, N.Y.
+Rear Admiral John Aquilino is a native of Huntington, New York.
 He graduated from the United States Naval Academy in 1984, earning a Bachelor of Science degree in physics.
 He subsequently entered flight training and earned his wings in August 1986.

 Operationally, he has served in numerous operational fighter squadrons flying the F-14 A/B Tomcat and the F-18 C/E/F Hornet.
 His fleet assignments include the Ghostriders of Fighter Squadron 142 and the Black Aces of Fighter Squadron 41.
 He commanded both the World Famous Red Rippers of Fighter Squadron 11 and Carrier Air Wing 2.
 He has made several extended deployments in support of Operation Deny Flight, Deliberate Force, Southern Watch, Noble Eagle, Enduring Freedom, and Iraqi Freedom.

-His flag assignments include Director of Strategy and Policy (J5), U.S. Joint Forces Command and Deputy Director, Joint Force Coordinator (J31), the Joint Staff, and Commander, Carrier Strike Group TWO.
+His flag assignments include director of Strategy and Policy (J5), U.S. Joint Forces Command and deputy director, Joint Force Coordinator (J31), the Joint Staff, and Commander, Carrier Strike Group 2.

 His awards include the Defense Superior Service Medal, Legion of Merit, Bronze Star Medal, Defense Meritorious Service Medal, Meritorious Service Medal, Air Medal, as well as several other personal unit and campaign awards.
 He has accumulated more than 5,100 mishap free flight hours and 1,050 carrier-arrested landings.